LittleTealeaf/dotfiles/README.md

 If you would like, you can use the install script to automatically install all of these options.
 I will try to make this script as robust as possible in order to avoid any overwriting.

-This setup script is targetted towards bash.
+This setup script is targetted towards bash, and on ubuntu-based systems.

 ## Initial Shell Setup